Graduate School Presidential Dissertation Fellowship in the Arts, Humanities, Social Sciences, and Social Professions

 The specific information provided in the nomination packet on these issues is important in the evaluation process.

-Awards will be announced in May.
+Awards will be announced by late May 2018.

 Terms of Award